Ackee-Blockchain/wake/docs/testing-framework/performance-considerations.md

 ## Profiling tests

-Every Wake command has a `--profile` flag that can be used to profile the test execution.
-The profiling results are saved into the `wake.prof` file.
+Every Wake command has the `--profile` flag that can be used to profile the test execution.
+The profiling results are saved in the `.wake/wake.prof` file.

 ```shell
 wake --profile test tests/test_counter.py